waywardgeek/infnoise/README.md

 problem would go away.

-If we multiply a 1uV peak by 1 billion modulo 3.3V, then the result will be about 0.3V, which will result in a ditital 0.
+If we multiply a 1uV peak by 1 billion modulo 3.3V, then the result will be about 0.3V, which will result in a digital 0.
 If an attacker subtracts 1uV, causing our noise source to be at 0.0V, then after amplification, the output is 0V, which still results in a 0.
-In fact, without knowing the current amplituded of the noise source, there is no signal an attacker can add to our noise source to control the output.
+In fact, without knowing the current amplitude of the noise source, there is no signal an attacker can add to our noise source to control the output.
 He may be able to flip the output bit, but since it was already random, his signal injection fails to control the result, which is still random.
 In fact, an attacker's injected signal causes the output